Expat Australia

 Government

 Australia is a modern, thriving democracy.
-For those visiting or living in Australia, you will find services and infrastructure very similar to the US and Europe.
-As an American, you can stay in Australia for up to 3 months without a visa, only a passport is required.
-If you are interested in becoming a resident of Australia the process is generally straightforward and for most expats from America, it is generally a good chance you will be accepted, especially if you have a decent education or are a skilled professional.
-You can find out more information about visas and residency requirements at the Australian Electronic Travel Authority.
+Tourists or Australian residents will find services and infrastructure similar to those in the US and Europe.
+An American can stay in Australia for up to 3 months without a visa as only a passport is required.
+If you are interested in becoming a resident of Australia the process is generally straightforward.
+It is highly likely that most American expats will be accepted.
+Having a decent education or a professional skill increases this possibility even more.
+More information about visas and residency requirements can be found at National Visas and the Australian Electronic Travel Authority.
 You can also contact the Embassy of Australia to the United States of America.

 Tax System

-Australia is considered to have high tax rates.
-For instance, the individual income tax in Australia can be as high as 47 percent.
-There is a corporate income tax and it is fairly moderate with tax rates as high as 30 percent.
-Besides these taxes, there is also a Value Added Tax (VAT), a fuel tax and a tax on insurance contracts.
+Australia has high tax rates.
+For instance, the individual income tax in Australia can be as high as 47%.
+There is a moderate corporate income tax of 30%.
+There is also a Value Added Tax (VAT), a fuel tax, and a tax on insurance contracts.

 Medical Care

-Australia boasts excellent medical care and medical facilities which are on par with the United States and Western Europe.
-For those looking to live or work in Australia, health insurance is usually easy to attain, especially if working for a company.
-If you are an entrepreneur, you can also easily acquire medical insurance and for the most part the costs are much less than in the United States.
-For those expats that are classified as tourists, your best bet is to purchase travelers insurance with a medical component.
+Australia’s medical care and facilities are on par with the United States and Western Europe.
+Health insurance is usually easy to obtain, especially if working for a company.
+An entrepreneur can also acquire medical insurance easily, and for farless than in the United States.
+Tourists should purchase travelers’ insurance with a medical component to ensure coverage while in Australia.

 Real Estate

-Buying and investing in real estate in Australia is fairly straightforward and low risk, however it is advisable that you retain a real estate attorney.
-Prices vary just as in the United States and can be low to astronomical depending on location and type of property.
+Buying and investing in real estate in Australia is fairly straightforward and low risk.
+However, a buyer/investor should retain a real estate attorney.
+Prices vary just as they do in the United States.
+The cost of real estate depends on location and type of property.

-For those that are looking to rent or lease property, prices are similar as those in the US with rents ranging between $600 US and $1,500 US dollars.
-Renting or leasing property is usually straightforward requiring in most cases a security deposit or a few months rent in advance.
+Rental properties cost as much as they do in the US, with rents ranging between US$600 and US$1,500.
+Renting property is straightforward and a security deposit or a few months rent is usually required in advance.

 Shopping

-There are plenty of shopping choices in Australia and in the major cities you can find almost anything your heart desires.
-While American brands might not be totally represented, you can find the basics with ease and many name brands as well.
-Luxury goods are represented as well with most luxury boutiques located in the larger cities.
-It should be noted that Australia is a huge country, so in less populated areas services and goods can be severely limited.
+There are plenty of shopping choices in Australia, especially in the major cities.
+Although many American brands are not sold in Australia, the basics can be found with ease.
+Luxury goods are widely available and most luxury boutiques are located in the larger cities.
+Australia is a huge country, so some services and goods are quite limited in less populated areas.

 Cost of Living

-The cost of living in Australia is similar to the United States.
-While some things can be very affordable, other such as taxes can drain ones income.
-Australia’s currency is the Australian Dollar which is not as strong as the US dollar giving a boost to American expats that receive their income from the states.
-Just like in America, you can find places to live and items to buy that are more affordable.
-If you have a small budget, it is not that difficult to get by.
-For those that have a good job or large savings, Australia is a wonderful place to live and offers so much in terms of entertainment and nature.
+Australia’s cost of living is similar to the United States’.
+While some things are very affordable, others such as taxes can drain one’s income.
+Australia’s currency is the Australian Dollar.
+It is not as strong as the US dollar, which is great for American expats who receive their income from the states.
+It is not difficult to get by on a small budget.
+A good job or large savings can make Australia a wonderful place to live, as it offers so much in terms of entertainment and nature.

 Web Sites for Expats in Australia